markusl/cdk-fargate-docker-starter/README.md

 Features:

-* Fargate cluster.
-Multiple availability zones
+* Fargate cluster with multiple availability zones
 * Nginx server serving static site (just an example of a docker image)
+* Running multiple containers on different context paths
 * Pass environment parameters to the container
 * Configure a domain namem certificate and a HTTPS listener for the service
 * Creates ALB redirect from HTTP to the HTTPS endpoint